BensonCodes/Pizza-DB/README.md

 ## Create views for data on the dashboard.

-Utilising joins and subqueries, I created three views for each page of the dashboard dedicated to one of the main focus areas.
+Utilising joins and subqueries, I created four views for each page of the dashboard dedicated to one of the main focus areas.
 I used SQL functions and arithmetic operations to create required columns, such as a column for the remaining weight of ingredients in the inventory and staff cost calculated using the shift start time, end time, and hourly rate.

 ### The syntax used in this project has been made available.